“We only see what we know”. ~ Goethe

 Every visitor to the park will capture their memories by taking photos and videos of this majestic landscape.
 More than 35 Hollywood films were set in Glacier National Park over the years.
 In honor of film being an American tradition, the Glacier Centennial Program hosted a film festival throughout 2013.

-Going-to-the-Sun Road is now closed!
+Going-to-the-Sun Road may be partially closed!

 Cabin Fever Days?